scignscape/Rinc-XOA/README.md

 was a collection of legal documents that had been merged into a single file and then annotated to show patterns of behavior.
-Applying techniques from ethnomethodology, the annotator designed a controlled vocabuly to insert terms functioning as &ldquo;handles&rdquo; into $\color{#a65450}\mathrm{PDF}$ comment boxes.
+Applying techniques from ethnomethodology, the annotator designed a controlled vocabulary to insert terms functioning as &ldquo;handles&rdquo; into $\color{#a65450}\mathrm{PDF}$ comment boxes.
 I then implemented code which scanned these $\color{#a65450}\mathrm{PDF}$ annotations and identified sub-documents which, according to the annotator,